Design Theory for Health Care Solutions

 • Identify the key differences between HCD and other design approaches (e.g., user-centered design, systems design).

-• Apply Design Thinking and HCD to identify gaps and develop innovative health care solutions.
+• Apply Design Thinking and HCD methods to identify gaps and develop innovative healthcare solutions.

-• Work collaboratively in interdisciplinary teams to integrate diverse perspectives in problem-solving.
+• Work collaboratively in interdisciplinary teams to integrate diverse perspectives in problem-solving and solution generation.

-• Create and present a concise pitch of their proposed solution, ensuring all key points are effectively communicated.
+• Create and present a concise pitch of the proposed solution, ensuring all key points are effectively communicated.

 Developed and Offered By: